kayahr/oneinstance/README.md

 A Java library which can be used to prevent the launch of multiple instances of an application.
-The first instance is informed about the launch of a second one, can decide if the second instance is allowed to start and also gets the command-line arguments of the second instance.
+The first instance is informed about the launch of a second one, can decide if the second instance is allowed to start and also gets the working directory and the command-line arguments of the second instance.

 The communication between the application instances is done via a TCP socket server which is started on the loop-back interface by the first instance.
 The